 If you are planning a trip to the area and you want to learn more about the best places to see and all the awesome things to do, check out my Baja California Sur guidebook here.

-Traveling in 2021?
+Concerned about whether this region of Mexico is safe or not?
 Get the latest on safety in Los Cabos here.

 Where to Stay in San Jose del Cabo